atlassian/github-for-jira/SUPPORT.md

 ## Sync status not reaching complete

-After installing the integration, your sync status should move from `PENDING` to `ACTIVE` to `COMPLETE`.
+After installing the integration, your sync status should move from `PENDING` to `IN PROGRESS` to `COMPLETE`.

 You can check your sync status in the integration settings: